Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm

-where $c_{opt}$ is the cut fraction corresponding to the maximum cut, and $c_{sdp}$ the `cut fraction' corresponding to the solution of the semi-definite program following the relaxation of the binary variables to unit vectors on the $N$-dimensional sphere.
 Thus, the knowledge of a tighter upper bound on $c_{opt}$ does not alter the performance guarantee $\alpha_{GW}$ of the GW algorithm.
-So the approximation ratios introduced in Sec.~\ref{sec:model} compare directly to $\alpha_{GW}$, and already pass $\alpha_{GW}$ at $p=4$ for the lowest regularities.
+So the approximation ratios introduced in Sec.~\ref{sec:model} compare directly to $\alpha_{GW}$, and already pass $\alpha_{GW}$ at $p=4$ for the lowest degrees.
 However, we expect that the practically achieved GW approximation ratios will improve with increasing $d$.
-In particular, they will never fall below the ones of random sampling $(2c_{ub})^{-1}$ shown by the red line in Fig.~\ref{fig:fixed_h_performance}{(A)}.
+In particular, the GW results will never fall below random sampling $(2c_{ub})^{-1}$ shown by the red line in Fig.~\ref{fig:fixed_h_performance}{(A)}.
 On the other hand, for small $d$, we already pass $\alpha_{GW}$ at $p=4$ which leaves open the possibility that shallower circuits than previously assumed could already provide a performance and runtime advantage over the GW algorithm.

 We also note that in Fig.~\ref{fig:fixed_h_performance}{(A)}, the gap in approximation ratio between random sampling and QAOA shrinks upon increasing $d$.
 Based on this, it is also an interesting question of how QAOA performs relative to random sampling.
 For this, we can easily define a modified approximation ratio resembling the Q-score ratio defined in Ref.~\cite{Martiel2021} (see Appendix~\ref{ssec:relative_maxcut}).
 Then, we can conclude that similarly to the local classical algorithm of Ref.~\cite{Hirvonen2014}, QAOA achieves constant approximation ratios relative to random sampling in the large $d$ limit.
 This finding is consistent with the observation of a vanishing gap between random sampling and QAOA in Fig.~\ref{fig:fixed_h_performance}{(A)}.
 We also determine the constant explicitly in Appendix~\ref{ssec:large_d} for $p=1$ and conclude that